-The Pekingese are small Chinese toy dogs known for their unique “lion’s mane.”
-Not only are they fantastic lap dogs, but also regarded as royalty in the Middle Kingdom of China.
+The Pekingese dogs are small Chinese toy dogs known for their adorable “lion’s mane.”
+Not only are they fantastic lap dogs, but also regarded as royalty in the Middle Kingdom.

 Prior to 1980, Beijing was actually called Peking.
-Pekingese dogs were so highly regarded in China that they were named after the country’s capitol.
-Now that’s recognition.
+Pekingese dogs were so highly regarded in China that they were named after the country’s capital.
+Now, that’s recognition.

-These dogs are confident and charming, and they know it too.
+These dogs are confident and charming.
+Plus, they know it too.
 Many owners will tell you that they act like noble dogs with an aristocratic demeanor.
 Though that’s all in the past, they haven’t forgotten their roots in royalty.

-Because of their small size, they do not enjoy playing with rowdy children.
-Rough-housing is a big NO when it comes to the Pekingese.
-However, they do enjoy the company of calm kids.
+Due to their small size, they do not enjoy playing with rowdy children.
+Rough-housing is a big no when it comes to the Pekingese.
+However, they do enjoy the company of calm and older kids.

 RECOMMENDED: Pekingese – The Royal Lion Dogs of China

 Like the Pekingese, the Shih Tzu is a Chinese toy dog, bred to be an excellent companion and lap dog.
 During the Ming Dynasty, the Shih Tzu were the favorites among the aristocrats and noblemen of China.